Standards of Satisfactory Academic Progress for Graduate Students

 - Failure to maintain SAP, as described below, will result in Financial Aid Suspension (loss of eligibility).

-- Transfer credits accepted by the institution towards the student’s program will be included in the total hours earned.
+- Transfer students accepted to Limestone are considered to be making SAP the first semester.
+SAP is then determined at the end of each semester.
+Transfer credits accepted by the institution towards the student’s program will be included in the total hours attempted and earned.

 Meeting the Quantitative Requirement (Pace of Progression)